recomb-conference/recomb-genbio/README.md

-# RECOMB-SEQ Website Template
+# RECOMB-BioAI Website Template

 ### About
-This project is the website template and content used for RECOMB-SEQ, see the live website at https://recomb-seq.github.io.
+This project is the website template and content used for RECOMB-BioAI, see the live website at https://recomb.org/recomb-BioAI

 #### The main files to edit